MeepishRealms/Commander/README.md

 # Commander
 A balancing and quality-of-life behavior pack for Minecraft Bedrock.
-Adds and tweaks crafting recipes.
+All-in-one backend to power community survival PVP Minecraft servers.

-Here's a few things that Commander adds:
+Here's a few things that Commander does:
+- Powers series defining features like the world border.
-- Quality-of-life recipes like unpacking ice.
+- Adds quality-of-life recipes like unpacking ice.
 - Adds recipes to previously uncraftable items like saddles.
 - Balances progression by changing certain recipes like Enchanting Tables.